rectorphp/rector/packages/DeprecationExtractor/README.md

 1. Just read the message
 2. Detect what code should be change into what code
 3. Create `Deprecation` class that holds information about the change - e.g. `ClassMethodRepcation`
-4. Create dynamic rectors that will do the work
+4. Suggest rectors that you should create to take care of this

 ## How it helps you?